 Due to the large number of applications we receive every year, we regret that we are unable to provide individualized feedback.

-Watch this panel presentation and learn more about the admission process, requirements and timeline.
-Our admissions team shares recent statistics for the 2020 admissions cycle and tips on how to prepare for the upcoming 2021 admissions cycle (recorded June 23, 2020).
+Watch this panel presentation (recorded on June 23, 2022) and learn more about the admission process, requirements and timeline.
+Our admissions team shares recent statistics for the 2022-2023 admissions cycle and tips on how to prepare for the upcoming 2023-2024 admissions cycle (taking place over the 2022-2023 academic session).

 - Did you meet the minimum Grade Point Average (GPA) requirement on the Ontario Medical School Application Service (OMSAS) Scale of 3.6/4.0 (undergraduate applicant) or 3.0/4.0 (graduate applicant)?
 For the upcoming 2023-2024 admissions cycle (during the 2022-2023 academic session), the minimum GPA requirement for graduate applicants will be 3.3/4.0 on the OMSAS Scale.